This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 It was always on the menu at my house, thanks to its ease of preparation and simple ingredients.
 Ours was never very fancy — a French onion soup packet or new flavor of barbecue sauce was really the only change.

 Meatloaf reminds me of cold nights when I needed a filling meal, and I still turn to it for my own family.
 Of course, I can’t help but experiment, and really, why don’t we do it more for meatloaf?

 Let’s start throwing stuff into it like we do with burgers.
 Roasted chiles, shredded cheeses, dried fruits, or plenty of spices.
-Consider chopped cooked greens like spinach, or flavored sauces that have a kick.
+Consider chopped cooked greens like spinach, or sauces that break from the norm.

 Now, the crazy thing about this particular meatloaf is that it’s made in the slow cooker.
 I know.
 While this doesn’t necessarily result in the most perfectly glazed and crispy-edged meatloaf, you can’t beat how simple it makes the cooking process.

 My slow cooker features a lift-out drip rack, but you can create a rack by rolling up pieces of aluminum foil and crisscrossing them under your loaf.
 If you let the strips hang out over the edge of the slow cooker, you can just lift them up to remove the finished dish.

 Make dinner even easier by forming the meatloaf the night before and letting it hang out in the fridge overnight until you’re ready.